-The basement – especially a walkout – can be ideal for multi-generational living if the space is built as a separate and stand-alone apartment for in-laws and adult children, especially those who work or have a budding career.
+The basement – especially a walkout – can be ideal for multi-generational living if the space is built as a separate and stand-alone apartment that functions as an in-law suite or space for adult children, especially those who work or have a budding career.
 With their own living space and private entrance in the walkout basement, these adults can come and go according to their own schedules without disturbing anyone in the main house.
 Some homeowners may consider potential income if they make the walkout a rental apartment – with its own entrance and needing no access to the main level.

 Added – Lower Cost – Square Footage

-Like everything else in life and design, there are drawbacks to consider with a walkout basement.
+Like everything else in life and design, there are drawbacks to consider with a walkout or daylight basement.

 Flat Building Sites Are Out

-It is not always feasible to have a walkout basement in some homes because it is ideally suited to properties where the land slopes downward away from the back of the home or upward toward the front of the house, in which case you can include a drive-under garage.
+It is not always feasible to have this type of foundation because it is ideally suited to properties where the land slopes downward away from the back of the home or upward toward the front of the house, in which case you can include a drive-under car garage.